Hike-12/FSD/README.md

 ## 🎯 Objective

-FSD aims to provide users with an intuitive interface for **[key functionality, e.g., content management, e-commerce, dashboards]**, backed by a scalable RESTful API and a responsive frontend.
+FSD aims to provide users with an intuitive interface for ** Students,Mentors and Hosts of competitions, along with management**, backed by a scalable RESTful API and a responsive frontend.

 ---